AnujiOS/ProximityTest/README.md

 #### Realtime Graph
 - Show the realtime graph for the City AQI (Air Quality Index) Data.
 - Pod: `Charts` => https://github.com/danielgindi/Charts

-- Model: is used as data source. i.e. AirQualityResposne, CityModelData, AirQualityModel
-- View: has ability to show list. i.e. AirQualityCityListCell
-- ViewModel: has all the logic and a mediator between `View` & `Model`. i.e. AirQualityIndexListViewModel, AirQualityIndexListDetailViewModel
-- ViewController: AirQualityCityListVC, AirQualityIndexGraphVC

 #### Unit/UI tests
 - Added Unit and UI Tests using `XCTest`.